 Automated security analysis.
 Security audits of software are important, and making them automated is necessary to lower the economic barriers to conducting them.
 I plan to continue developing analyses to discover side-channel attacks not just during development, but also during the testing phase using automated fuzz testing.
 The benefit of this approach is that it can be used to find vulnerabilities when a static code review is too imprecise or yields too many false alarms to be reliable.
 Dynamic analysis promises more precision; it can find concrete examples of inputs that demonstrate a vulnerability.
 The tradeoff is that fuzz testing can take hours or days and still miss the side channel.
 Given the limitations of current static approaches on large, real-world programs that use complex language features, such dynamic analysis is necessary, at least when static analyses fail.
 I also intend to further develop code review tools, such as information flow, to make them more practical for realistic usage by non-experts.
 Additionally, software engineering paradigms need to integrate such tools in the development process to make them useable without interfering with productivity.
 I plan to design such processes as to maximize the benefit of automated security auditing for large-scale software.
 Together, this work will help protect our software infrastructure from exploitation by malicious actors.

 Program analysis for highly-configurable software.
 My work on SuperC and Kmax pave the way for static analysis tools for highly-configurable software.
 I plan to build on this foundation to develop bug finding and security analysis tools for such software.
 My goal is first to build an analysis framework that supports configurability and adapt existing static analyses to work on this framework.
 The challenge is that configurations affect all parts of the program, including types, function definitions, statements, etc, necessitating careful modifications to analysis algorithms.
 Worse, supporting all configurations introduces a new source of state explosion, requiring new tradeoffs in scalability and precision.
 These challenges are supported by efficient language representations and configuration-sensitive analyses that manage the configuration explosion problem.
 The next step is to use this framework to build tools that translate from error-prone, manual implementations of configurability to new languages for expressing complex system configuration.
 To achieve these goals, I have submitted a collaborative grant proposal to build the front-end infrastructure, bug finding tools, and translation tools.
-These efforts will yield better software tools for critical systems such as the Linux kernel, the Apache web server, and complex systems.
+These efforts will yield better software tools for critical systems such as the Linux kernel, the Apache web server, and other complex systems.

 Language Extensions for Configurable Software.
 Using the preprocessor for implementing configurable systems in C makes for brittle, error-prone code, and I want to assist developers in moving away from preprocessor usage.
 Previous work has made attempts to either eliminate preprocessor usage or replace it with a new preprocessor , while work on variational programming explores new constructs for expressing configurability .
 Inspired by these efforts, I propose language extensions that will replace preprocessor usage and let developers implement configurations directly in C. Compilers will then be able to check such usage and generate compiler-optimized code for these constructs, freeing the developer from manual and error-prone implementation using the preprocessor.
 One of the main obstacles to adoption of language extensions is the millions of lines of legacy code.
 The analysis infrastructure described above will provide the necessary tools to perform translation of much preprocessor usage automatically.

 Safer smart contracts.
 While my previous work invisibly adds concurrency to individual contract operations, this does not protect against contracts that require atomicity across operations.
 Several smart contracts have been exploited, because their programmers made incorrect assumptions about atomicity .
 My objective is to enable developers to provide verifiable specifications of behavior by building on existing smart contract verification work .
 These specifications are to be published to the blockchain and automatically checked by participants in the network.
 What makes this particularly challenging is the dynamic nature of operations on smart contracts.
 Because smart contracts are immutable, developers use what is analogous to dynamic linking: contracts make a dynamic call to a subcontract referenced by a pointer.
 This enables dynamic updating of contracts that may violate the invariants of the original subcontract, exposing users who agreed to the original contract to an unsafe subcontract.
 Integrating contract specifications enables such dynamic linking to be checked whenever a subcontract is updated, automatically protecting its users.
 Blockchain smart contracts are essentially a platform for distributed programming.
-I would like to use safe smart contracts to enable reliable distributed systems, along the lines of other concurrency paradigms in programming languages such as Go, Erlang, and Cilk.
+I would like to expore safe smart contracts for reliable distributed systems, along the lines of other concurrency paradigms in programming languages such as Go, Erlang, and Cilk.

 Designing analyzable programming languages.
 Programming languages have features that lead to inferior performance of software tools.
 For sound static analyses, features like pointer arithmetic in C or reflection in Java often force tools to be too imprecise or resort to soundiness, i.e., soundness for only a subset of the program’s executions.
 New designs can help minimize the downsides of certain program behavior; e.g., Java’s memory safety eliminates the need to analyze pointer arithmetic.
 But even Java has features, e.g., reflection, that confound static tools.
 My goal is to design programming languages that are more amenable to static analysis.
 This will facilitate automated software engineering tasks, like bug finding and refactoring, and lead to safer programming.
 The key challenge is to preserve programmer freedom and expressivity and find the intersection of language features that are easy for both humans and tools to reason about.
 Designing a language design from scratch is expensive and risky.
 Rather than develop a new language from scratch, I plan to work from existing languages.
 By defining an easier-to-analyze subset of a language such as C, my research will first explore translation from the full language to this analyzable subset, providing support for legacy code.
 Then, by building on this language subset, I will develop new language extensions that are transformed into the subset, rather than creating a new compiler from scratch.
 I recognize that new language adoption depends on far more than any technical features: real-world language choices depend on consideration for legacy code, library availability, community support, and many other social and cognitive factors.
 I plan to use sociological studies, for instance from the SocioPLT project , to help guide design decisions.
 By gradually making existing languages easier for analysis tools, I hope to make automated security auditing, verification, and bug finding well-integrated into software development.